Graphic Elements

 Do not place other graphics or text in the clear space.
 The amount of clear space should equal 1/2 the height of the logomark and is required on all sides of the mark.

-When using the logomark as a graphic element on materials aimed toward external audiences, be sure to include the appropriate primary logo on the piece as well.
+When using the logomark on materials intended for external audiences, be sure to include the appropriate primary, secondary, or tertiary logo on the piece as well.

 The brand tagline graphic can be used on materials that speak to the Grand Valley brand.
 It can be used alone as a primary message or placed in a layout as a graphic element.